 The simplest way to do this is to use Excel or Google Sheets and list all your tactics in one column, then add columns for each of your scoring criteria (plus a ‘total score’ column).

-Again, either in small groups or a larger one, you discuss each tactic and allocate it a score against each criteria, then total these up and sort the list from highest score (highest priority) to lowest.
+Again, either in small groups or a larger one, you discuss each tactic and allocate it a score against each criteria, then total these up and sort the list from the highest score (highest priority) to lowest.

 Customising the Decision Matrix

-In order to get the most out of the Decision Matrix, it can be useful to swap out the standard criteria and come up with your own set of rules.
+To get the most out of the Decision Matrix, it can be useful to swap out the standard criteria and come up with your own set of rules.
 Doing this allows each team from around the organisation a chance to input into the process and can allow for easier sign-off of tactics once the Decision Matrix has been completed.

 We’ve found that this is best achieved in a workshop where stakeholders from around the business can get together in a room and decide on the criteria and weighted scores collectively.